-In Australia preparations were underway for the Group's 2016 Beetaloo drilling and testing programme, comprising civil construction, the remobilisation of Rig 185 and the drilling of two vertical wells, Beetaloo W-1, a vertical well in EP 117 approximately 85km south of the wells drilled in 2015 and a second vertical well, the location of which was being finalised and the hydraulic stimulation of either well.
-The 2016 programme also included the re-entry and hydraulic stimulation of Amungee NW-1H in EP98, this well was drilled in November 2015 to a TD of 3,808 metres, including 1,100 metres horizontal section in the "B Shale" interval of the Middle Velkerri formation, 100 metres more than originally planned.
+In Australia preparations were underway for the Group's 2016 Beetaloo drilling and exploration programme, comprising civils, the remobilisation of Rig 185 and the drilling of two vertical wells, Beetaloo W-1, in EP 117 approximately 85km south of the wells drilled in 2015 and a second well, the location of which was being finalised and the hydraulic stimulation of either well.
+The 2016 programme also included the re-entry and hydraulic stimulation of Amungee NW-1H in EP98, this well was drilled in November 2015 to a Total Depth ("TD") of 3,808 metres, including 1,100 metres horizontal section in the "B Shale" interval of the Middle Velkerri formation.